TCP vs UDP

-TCP vs. UDP, Which Solution Is Optimized for VoIP Solutions
+TCP vs UDP – Which Solution Is Optimized for VoIP Solutions

 Voice over IP or VoIP is a type of advanced telephony that allows businesses to make calls using the Internet, by converting analog signals into digital data packets and transferring them through IP connections.

 Usually, every data packet contains between 10 and 30 milliseconds of audio.
-However, since these connections use IP networks for communication, they must follow a transport protocol as UDP and TCP.
+However, since these connections use IP networks for communication, they must follow a transport protocol such as UDP and TCP.

 UDP (User Datagram Protocol) and TCP (Transmission Control Protocol) are two of the most widely used protocols for transferring data across the Internet.
 They govern how devices connect with each other, the reliability of their connection, and the way they exchange data.